kovaacs/PWABuilder/docs/home/pwa-workshop.md

 git push -u origin main
 ```

-You can double check your project push/pull remote configuration by using the following command:
+You can double-check your project push/pull remote configuration by using the following command:

 ```bash
 git remote -v